niclas-maker/german-translation/README.md

 ## About
-This is a repository that holds all of the files and dialogues needed to completely convert the language in Min Hero: Tower of Sages from English to German.
+This is a repository that holds all of the files and dialogues needed to completely convert the language in Min Hero: Tower of Sages from English to German, as well as a guide on adding your own languages!

 ### What's needed:
 In order to get a complete translation of Min Hero: Tower of Sages, several things must be changed.
 These include:
 * All dialogue lines
 * UI components
-This is achieved with online tools and by understanding German (courtesy of Niclas for translations)
+This is achieved with online tools and by understanding German (courtesy of Niclas for translations) or whatever language (bilingualism is best for translations)

 ## Components
 ### The dialogues/text
 You can access a list of dialogues and text at [this link](https://docs.google.com/document/d/1UC8UpDBX27Fy0S1UlSZ4g5U5gFVPKVo0Rv5haw7razo/edit#headingh.u91p25fe0v4c).
 ### The images
-Images are stored in the `images` folder in this repository.
+Images are stored in the `images` folder if they are a work in progress, `images_original` if they are the original image that needs to change, and `images_german` for completed, translated ones.

 ## Tools
 Tools used include: